tejasbenibagde/samasya/README.md

 - **Power and Root Calculations:** Compute powers and nth roots of numbers.
 - **Chaining Operations:** Chain multiple arithmetic operations in a fluent API style.
 - **Error Handling:** Comprehensive error handling for invalid inputs and edge cases.
+- **Algebraic Evaluator:** A new `Evaluator` class that supports algebraic expressions with variables, constants, and built-in functions (e.g., `sqrt`, `log`, `sin`, `cos`).
+- **Advanced Algebraic Operations:** Evaluate complex algebraic expressions dynamically with support for custom functions and variables.
+- **Cryptography-Oriented Functions:** Modular cryptographic functions such as modular hashing, encryption, and decryption.
+- **Prime and Factorial Functions:** Compute factorials with modulus, and enhance prime-related functionalities.

 ## 📦 Installation